Floern/stackoverflow/userscripts/README.md

 ## Stack Exchange Global Flag Summary

-Provides a global flag summary for all Stack Exchange network sites.
+Provides a network wide flag summary for all Stack Exchange sites.

 If you are logged into the Stack Exchange network, you can visit [your Stack Exchange profile](http://stackexchange.com/users/current?tab=flags), where you can find a new *flags* tab.
-It pulls all per-site flag summaries and lists them in one table.
+It scans all per-site flag summaries and lists them in one table.

 [view source](SE_global_flag_summary.user.js) | [direct link](SE_global_flag_summary.user.js?raw=true)